MicrosoftDocs/visualstudio-docs/docs/cross-platform/install-visual-cpp-for-cross-platform-mobile-development.md

 ## Install the tools

-The Visual Studio Installer includes a **Mobile development with C++** workload that installs the C++ language tools, templates, and components required for Android and iOS development in Visual Studio.
-It installs the GCC and Clang tool sets needed for Android builds and debugging, the Android SDK, and components to communicate with a Mac for iOS development.
+The Visual Studio Installer includes a **Mobile development with C++** workload.
+This workload installs the C++ language tools, templates, and components required for Android and iOS development in Visual Studio.
+It includes the GCC and Clang tool sets needed for Android builds and debugging, the Android SDK, and components to communicate with a Mac for iOS development.
 It also installs all the other third-party tools and software development kits that are required to support iOS and Android app development.
 Most of these third-party tools are open-source software required for Android platform support.

 - Android Native Development Kit (NDK), Apache Ant, and the C++ Android development tools are required to build C++ code that targets the Android platform.

 - The Google Android Emulator and Intel Hardware Accelerated Execution Manager (HAXM) are optional, but recommended, components.
 (The Intel HAXM drivers only work on Intel processors, and are incompatible with some VMs, including Hyper-V.) You can develop and debug directly on an Android device, but it's often easier to use an emulator on your desktop for debugging.

 - C++ iOS development tools are required to build C++ code that targets the iOS platform.

+> [!NOTE]
+> If you're using Visual Studio 2015, see [Install Visual C++ for Cross-Platform Mobile Development (Visual Studio 2015)](install-visual-cpp-for-cross-platform-mobile-development.md?view=vs-2015)

 ### Install the Mobile development with C++ workload